Natural Remedies to Improve Your Memory

 - Mix five grams (0.2 ounces) of each of these ingredients: mint, basil, raspberries, yarrow and malva.
 Place into a pan with a cup of water and bring to a boil for several minutes.
 Let cool and strain.
 Drink every night after dinner and before bed, repeating the procedure for two weeks straight.
 Stop drinking the mixture for two weeks and then start again.

 - Boil a liter (4.2 cups) of water and add 7 teaspoons of anise.
 Lower the heat to the minimum and boil until the contents are reduced to about 700 ml (3 cups).
 Strain and add four tablespoons of honey.
-Drink 2 tablespoons of this remedy for the memory three times a day.
+Drink 2 tablespoons of this remedy three times a day to improve your memory.

 - Combine gingko biloba (purchased in health food stores) with rosemary to protect the brain from damage caused by free radicals and prevent deterioration of the vital functions of the mind.